ranfysvalle02/mdb-engine/blog.md

 # MDB_ENGINE: The Missing Engine That Turns Your Prototype Graveyard Into a Production Platform

-*How a "WordPress-like" runtime for Python and MongoDB eliminates 70% of your scaffolding code and lets you focus on what matters: building features.*
+*How a "WordPress-like" engine for Python and MongoDB eliminates 70% of your scaffolding code and lets you focus on what matters: building features.*

 ---